interstitialRedirectModalTitle

 Long Island Sound Program

-A mix of seabirds along a dark sandy bank with a calm s
+A mix of seabirds along a dark sandy bank with a calm sea.

-Despite its challenges, the Sound retains much of its natural character and is recognized as one of 28 nationally significant estuaries by the National Estuary Program.
-The Nature Conservancy is committed to advancing science and working with partners to revitalize and protect a healthy, resilient Sound for marine life and the communities who depend on it for their livelihood and well-being.
+Despite its challenges, Long Island Sound retains much of its natural character and is recognized as one of 28 nationally significant estuaries by the National Estuary Program.
+TNC is committed to advancing science and working with partners to revitalize and protect a healthy, resilient Sound for marine life and the communities who depend on it for their livelihood and well-being.